Niimaii/Restaurant-Review-PERN/README.md

 ## Installation

-Create a project in your choice of IDE and run the following command:
+Create a project in your choice of IDE and run the following command in the terminal:

 ```bash
 git clone https://github.com/Niimaii/Restaurant-Review-PERN.git